Yordan Alvarez Preview, Player Props: Astros vs. Rangers

-Yordan Alvarez -- hitting .368 in his past 10 games -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the mound, on September 5 at 8:05 PM ET.
+On Wednesday, Yordan Alvarez (.538 on-base percentage in past 10 games, 138 points above season-long percentage) and the Houston Astros face the Texas Rangers, whose starting pitcher will be Max Scherzer.
+First pitch is at 8:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rangers.
+In his last game, he strung together three hits (going 3-for-6 with a home run and two RBI) against the Rangers.

 Yordan Alvarez Game Info & Props vs. the Rangers